Igorot people: Etymology

 From the root word golot, which means "mountain," Igolot means "people from the mountains", a reference to any of various ethnic groups in the mountains of northern Luzon.
 During the Spanish colonial era, the term was variously recorded as Igolot, Ygolot, and Igorrote, compliant to Spanish orthography.

-The endonyms Ifugao or Ipugaw (also meaning "mountain people") are used more frequently by the Igorots themselves, as igorot is viewed by some as slightly pejorative, except by the Ibaloys.
+The endonyms Ifugao or Ipugaw (also meaning "mountain people") are used more frequently by the Ifugao themselves, as igorot is viewed by some as slightly pejorative, except by the Ibaloys.
 The Spanish borrowed the term Ifugao from the lowland Gaddang and Ibanag groups.

 Cordillera ethnolinguistic groups

 The Banaue Rice Terraces, a National Cultural Treasure of the Philippines and home to the Igorots, are sometimes referred to as the "Eighth Wonder of the World."

 The Igorots may be roughly divided into two general subgroups: the larger group lives in the south, central and western areas, and is very adept at rice-terrace farming; the smaller group lives in the east and north.
 Prior to Spanish colonisation of the islands, the peoples now included under the term did not consider themselves as belonging to a single, cohesive ethnic group.